 Above all, shake hands with those who disagree with you.
 Stay silent if they mock you.
 Pray for those who curse you.

 God’s Not Dead - Is Anyone Having That Argument?

 There is a Christian movie out now titled “God’s Not Dead”.
 First of all, kudos to the the marketing team.
 I have 100% confidence that most of the success of the movie is due to the title.

 Set that aside for a second.
 I have not seen the movie, and it probably won’t come within 2 hours of my small town.
 This is not a critique of the content of the movie because I don’t have access to it.

-What I do take issue with is that it is causing people to engage in a useless conversation when we could be engaging them in something more edifying.
+What I do take issue with is that it is causing people to engage in a non-issue when we could be engaging them in something more pressing.

 The title of the movie is a quote from Nietzsche where a mad man rushes into town and claims that people have killed god.

 I doubt anybody is having the argument today.
 Not any large percentage, anyhow.
 In two decades of sharing my faith I have never once had that conversation.
 Not in college, not in the working world, nowhere.
 I have talked to people who believe in Native American spirituality, Americanized Buddhism, and even people who honestly believe we live in the Matrix.